-Methylphenidate is a stimulant, whose treatment must be initiated under the supervision of a specialist in childhood behaviour disorders, such as a paediatrician, child/adolescent psychiatrist, or psychiatrist.
+Usual dose and frequency of administration (Please indicate if this is licensed or unlicensed and any relevant dosing information) Methylphenidate is a stimulant, whose treatment must be initiated under the supervision of a specialist in childhood behaviour disorders, such as a paediatrician, child/adolescent psychiatrist, or psychiatrist.
 Differences in response between different modified release brands have been experienced.
 GPs should continue prescribing the brand that has been initiated by specialists, unless otherwise instructed.
-Xaggitin XL 18mg, 27mg, 36mg and 54mg tablets (Other brands available Concerta XL\, Xenidate XL and Delmosart) -Initially 18mg once daily, the dose may be adjusted in 18mg increments Usual dose and (dose interval of at least one week) to a maximum licensed dose of frequency of 54mg/day (maximum 2.1mg/kg) taken once daily in the morning. administration (Please Xaggitin brand is considered first line. indicate if this is licensed or unlicensed and anv \Concerta XL under specialist supervision can be increased to a relevant dosing information) maximum of 108mg/day, maximum licensed dose remains 54mg/day.
+Xaggitin XL 18mg, 27mg, 36mg and 54mg tablets (Other brands available Concerta XL, Xenidate XL and Delmosart) - Initially 18mg once daily, the dose may be adjusted in 18mg increments (dose interval of at least one week) to a maximum licensed dose of 54mg/day (maximum 2.1mg/kg) taken once daily in the morning.
+Xaggitin brand is considered first line.
+Concerta XL under specialist supervision can be increased to a maximum of 108mg/day, maximum licensed dose remains 54mg/day.
 Equasym XL 10mg, 20mg, 30mg capsules Initially 10mg once daily in the morning before breakfast increasing if necessary by at least weekly increments of 5-10mg to a maximum licensed dose of 60mg daily (90mg daily (off-label) may be given under specialist supervision), maximum of 2.1mg/kg.
-Medikinet XL 5mg, 10mg, 20mg, 30mg, 40mg, 50mg and 60mg capsules Initially 10mg once daily in the morning before breakfast increasing if necessary by at least weekly increments to a maximum licenced dose

-, of 60mg daily (90mg daily (off-label) may be given under specialist supervision), maximum of 2.1mg/kg.
-Methylphenidate immediate release tablets Initially 5 mg 1-2 times a day, dose is increased if necessary at weekly intervals according to response, increased if necessary up to 60 mg daily in 2-3 divided doses (max licensed dose).
-90mg daily in 2-3 divided doses (off-label) may be given under specialist supervision), maximum of 2.1mg/kg daily.
-If effect wears off in evening (with rebound hyperactivity) a dose at bedtime may be appropriate (establish need with trial bedtime dose).
+Medikinet XL 5mg, 10mg, 20mg, 30mg, 40mg, 50mg and 60mg capsules Initially 10mg once daily in the morning before breakfast increasing if necessary by at least weekly increments to a maximum licenced dose of 60mg daily (90mg daily (off-label) may be given under specialist supervision), maximum of 2.1mg/kg.
+Methylphenidate immediate release tablets Initially 5 mg 1-2 times a day, dose is increased if necessar intervals according to response, increased if necessary up daily in 2-3 divided doses (max licensed dose).
+90mg daily divided doses (off-label) may be given under specialist sup maximum of 2.1mg/kg daily.
+If effect wears off in evening ( hyperactivity) a dose at bedtime may be appropriate (estab with trial bedtime dose).
 Methylphenidate is classed as a schedule 2 Controlled Drug under the Misuse of Drugs Regulations 2001 (MDR).
 Prescriptions must therefore conform to the MDR.
 It is 'best practice' and AWP procedure to prescribe one month supply or less of any schedule 2 controlled drugs at a time.
 Oral.
 Form dependent on manufacturer: Route and formulation 5mg, 10mg and 20mg Immediate release tablets 18mg, 20mg, 27mg, 36mg, 54mg, XL/MR tablets 5mg, 10mg, 20mg, 30mg, 40mg, 50mg and 60mg XL/MR capsules Methylphenidate should be continued for as long as it is effective.
-Duration of treatment Discontinue if no response seen after 4-6 weeks of expected effective dose.
+Duration of treatment Discontinue if no response seen after 4-6 weeks of expension of treatment effective dose.